njnagel/Capstone_2/README.md

 2018 Crimes by Primary Type

-Most common were Criminal Damage, Battery, Theft, Criminal Trespass, Weapons, Narcotics Largely youth related criminal damage and trespass.
+Most common were Criminal Damage, Battery, Theft, Criminal Trespass, Weapons, Narcotics.

+Largely youth related criminal damage and trespass.
 May be indicative of less policing.